Hedge fund: United States

 Hedge funds within the US are subject to regulatory, reporting, and record-keeping requirements.
 Many hedge funds also fall under the jurisdiction of the Commodity Futures Trading Commission, and are subject to rules and provisions of the 1922 Commodity Exchange Act, which prohibits fraud and manipulation.
 The Securities Act of 1933 required companies to file a registration statement with the SEC to comply with its private placement rules before offering their securities to the public, and most traditional hedge funds in the United States are offered effectively as private placement offerings.
 The Securities Exchange Act of 1934 required a fund with more than 499 investors to register with the SEC.
 The Investment Advisers Act of 1940 contained anti-fraud provisions that regulated hedge fund managers and advisers, created limits for the number and types of investors, and prohibited public offerings.
-The Act also exempted hedge funds from mandatory registration with the SEC when selling to accredited investors with a minimum of US$5 million in investment assets.
+The Act also exempted hedge funds from mandatory registration with the SEC when selling to Qualified Purchasers with a minimum of US$5 million in investment assets.
 Companies and institutional investors with at least US$25 million in investment assets also qualified.

 In December 2004, the SEC began requiring hedge fund advisers, managing more than US$25 million and with more than 14 investors, to register with the SEC under the Investment Advisers Act.
 The SEC stated that it was adopting a "risk-based approach" to monitoring hedge funds as part of its evolving regulatory regime for the burgeoning industry.
 The new rule was controversial, with two Commissioners dissenting, and was later challenged in court by a hedge fund manager.
 In June 2006, the U.S. Court of Appeals for the District of Columbia overturned the rule and sent it back to the agency to be reviewed.
 In response to the court decision, in 2007 the SEC adopted Rule 206(4)-8, which unlike the earlier-challenged rule, "does not impose additional filing, reporting or disclosure obligations" but does potentially increase "the risk of enforcement action" for negligent or fraudulent activity.
 Hedge fund managers with at least US$100 million in assets under management are required to file publicly quarterly reports disclosing ownership of registered equity securities and are subject to public disclosure if they own more than 5% of the class of any registered equity security.
 Registered advisers must report their business practices and disciplinary history to the SEC and to their investors.
 They are required to have written compliance policies, a chief compliance officer, and their records and practices may be examined by the SEC.